-You dont need a natural hair salon.
-Not at all, and yes I said it.
+You don’t need a natural hair salon.
+Not at all.
+Yes, I said it.
 Now before some of you try to come for me, let me explain.

-Ive had several hairstyles over the years and I mean a ton.
+I’ve had several hairstyles over the years and I mean a ton.
 During my primary school years I (like many other black girls) I had the kiddie perm.
-As I grew up my hair began to show its Type 4B traits and by middle school I had graduated to regular perms.
-As we know perming isn’t healthy, I had experienced massive breakage my freshman year of high school.
-At the time, my hair was usually only done at a salon for special occasions but I was able to convince my mother to send me after my hair was literally shedding everyday in the bathroom.
+As I grew up my hair began to show its Type 4B traits and by middle school, I had graduated to regular perms.
+As we all know perming isn’t healthy and I experienced massive breakage my freshman year of high school.
+At the time, my hair was usually only done at a salon for special occasions but I was able to convince my mother to send me after my hair was literally shedding every day in the bathroom.

-I went to the salon expecting a deep condition treatment and a trim, but was told the only way to truly save my hair was to cut off the damage.
+I went to the salon expecting a deep condition treatment and a trim but was told the only way to truly save my hair was to cut off the damage.
 I was excited to cut it off even though I had length way down my back, but then I got scared knowing my mother would be mad that I spent her money and came back with no hair.
-I decided I was tired of the losing a bunch of hair every day and told the stylist to chop it off.
+Being tired of the losing a bunch of hair every day and told the stylist to chop it off.

 Here is what I learned: